Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: General NJA without complexifications

-For the Schwarzschild metric where $f = g = 1 - 2M/r $ and $h = r $, the resulting metric components of Eq.~\eqref{denmetricBL} take the forms,
+For the Schwarzschild metric where $f = g = 1 - 2M/r $ and $h = r $, the resulting metric components of Eq.~\eqref{denmetricBL} take the forms

-If the metric described by the above components satisfies the condition of a vanishing Ricci curvature, it belongs to the NJ class of Schwarzschild black holes, which will be discussed in the next section.
+If the metric described by the above components satisfies the condition of a vanishing Ricci curvature, it belongs to the NJ class of Schwarzschild black holes, which is discussed in the next section.

 The spacetime produced by the NJA is asymptotically flat as long as $\beta'$ does not vanish.
 As $r \to \infty $, the Ricci curvature scalar behaves as